Five-round mock draft: Saints trade up for Baker Mayfield

 PROJECTED TRADE WITH PATRIOTS.
 Finding a new running back is paramount for the Buccaneers, so it won't be surprising if they trade into the first round to grab Guice.

-Losing Trey Burton in free agency and releasing Brent Celek leave the Eagles without a couple key TEs from last season, but Goedert has great potential to be a difference maker -- especially in a situation where he'll be working with Zach Ertz.
+Losing Trey Burton in free agency and releasing Brent Celek leaves the Eagles without a couple key TEs from last season.
+Goedert has great potential to be a difference maker -- especially in a situation where he'll be working with Zach Ertz.

 Follow Chad Reuter on Twitter @chad_reuter.